 Oakland would have been smart to go with Johnson instead of Russell, and it wouldn't take them long to figure that out.
-In three NFL seasons with Oakland, Russell appeared in just 31 games and was the starting quarterback for just 25 of those, winning only seven game.
+In three NFL seasons with Oakland, Russell appeared in just 31 games and was the starting quarterback for just 25 of those, winning only seven games.
 He passed for 4,083 yards, 18 touchdowns and 23 interceptions.

 His career passer rating was a horrendous 65.2 and his QBR, which is a score out of 100, only reached as high as 32.5 and dropped to 19.5 after his third season.
 His completion percentage was awful as well, completing just 52.1 percent of his throws throughout his career.

-His work ethic was continuously questioned due to his weight and ability to learn the NFL game, and those questions seemed to be his true downfall since he had all of the physical tools to be a successful quarterback, including his incredible arm strength.
+His work ethic was continuously questioned due to his weight and inability to learn the NFL game, and those questions seemed to be his true downfall since he had all of the physical tools to be a successful quarterback, including his incredible arm strength.

-JaMarcus Russell Now
+Where Is JaMarcus Russell Now?

-Even though he has attempted to make multiple NFL returns in 2013 and 2016, Russell didn't have any luck.
+Even though he has attempted to make multiple NFL returns in 2013 and 2016, the 35-year-old Russell didn't have any luck.
 He once said in an interview that he would even return to an NFL team if it meant playing for free.